- Components and definition of the hydrologic cycle

 The Law of the River and the Colorado River Compact

-The Colorado River and its tributaries pass through seven states (Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming), Native American reservations, and Mexico.
+The Colorado River and its tributaries pass through a desert region, including seven states (Wyoming, Colorado, Utah, New Mexico, Arizona, Nevada, California), Native American reservations, and Mexico.
 As the western United States became populated and while California was becoming a key agricultural producer, the states along the Colorado River realized that the river was important to sustaining population and agriculture in the West.

-The states enacted the Colorado River Compact in 1922 to ensure that each state got a fair share of the river water.
+The states recognized a water budget was necessary for the Colorado River Basin to guarantee each state certain perceived water rights.
+Thus was enacted the Colorado River Compact in 1922 to ensure that each state got a fair share of the river water.
 The Compact granted each state a specific volume of water based on the total measured flow at the time.
 However, in 1922, the flow of the river was higher than its long-term average flow, consequently, more water was allocated to each state than is typically available in the river .

 The Law of the River highlights the complex and prolonged nature of interstate water rights agreements, as well as the importance of water.

-In 1989, the Southern Nevada Water Authority (SNWA) submitted applications for water rights to pipe up to 155,000 acre-feet of water per year from Spring, Snake, Delamar, Dry Lake, and Cave valleys to southern Nevada (mostly Las Vegas) .
+In 1989, the Southern Nevada Water Authority (SNWA) submitted applications for water rights to pipe up to 155,000 acre-feet of water per year (an acre-foot of water is one acre covered with water one foot deep) from Spring, Snake, Delamar, Dry Lake, and Cave valleys to southern Nevada (mostly Las Vegas) .
 Unlike the other valleys, Snake Valley straddles the border of Utah and Nevada, where more of the irrigable land area is on the Utah side of the border.
 Nevada and Utah attempted a comprehensive agreement, but negotiations have yet to be settled.